 - It lacks any form of authentication.
 That means everybody with access to Docker Registry can push and pull images to it.
-That includes overwriting existing images. - It is not possible to see which images have been pushed to Docker Registry.
+That includes overwriting existing images.
+It is recommended to setup some form of access restriction as described in the upstream documentation https://distribution.github.io/distribution/about/deploying/#restricting-access. - It is not possible to see which images have been pushed to Docker Registry.
 You need to keep a record of what is being stored on it.
 There is also no search functionality.